Isaac-Munyaka/CAPSTONE-Group2/README.md

 emphasize new job postings to capitalize on their initial attractiveness and draw immediate attention.

- ## Enjoy some recommendations with this deployed web version [Here](https://predictandrecommendjobs.streamlit.app/)
+ ## Enjoy some recommendations with deployed web version found [Here.](https://predictandrecommendjobs.streamlit.app/)